About Heel Pain

 In less common cases, pediatric heel pain can be attributed to a neuritis or nerve injury, stress fracture, bone cyst, foreign body, painful wart or other skin condition, and trauma.

 When to Seek Treatment for Heel Pain

 Regardless of the type of heel pain that you are experiencing, it is best to discuss the problem with your podiatrist and determine the root cause of your or your child’s pain.
-Our expert team of podiatrists at Ankle and Foot Centers of Georgia specialize in the treatment of heel pain, providing us with the required knowledge to create a treatment plan based on each patient’s distinct needs.
+Our expert team of podiatrists at Ankle & Foot Centers of America specialize in the treatment of heel pain, providing us with the required knowledge to create a treatment plan based on each patient’s distinct needs.